| |

 predawn darkness of Monday 27 October 1958, exactly 4 months after high school graduation, I departed my parents' home on eastern Long Island,

-Street in lower Manhattan.
-Soon after arrival at the Induction Center, along with a rather
+Soon after arriving at the Induction Center, I joined a rather

 the remainder of the time that day as being a series of long lines and